 Jinyoung Kim uses time-based media to create her works.
 Her photographs and videos combine documentary and fiction in order to form metaphoric narratives that deal with questions of identity, sense of belonging, and the relationship between place and self-perception.

+Born in South Korea and raised in Canada, Kim’s work reflects on her own experience of having to grow roots in both places.
+She continues to look for stories in her life and other's lives as an ongoing investigation into how a sense of place relates to the formation of one's identity.
 Kim renders personal narratives into poetic vision forming symbolic and metaphoric visual condensations.
 Her images and videos resonate with everyday experiences, imbuing them with meaning through appropriation into different contexts and staging gestures in front of the camera.
 Her work examines conditions of liminal self-identity and displacement; frequently using herself as a performer in her work.

 Jinyoung Kim holds a BFA from OCAD University in Toronto, and received her MFA from Concordia University in Montréal.
 She is currently an instructor in the Photography Program at Concordia University in Montréal.
 She has exhibited her work in galleries across Canada including: Leonard & Bina Ellen Art Gallery; VU Photo in Quebec City; Gallery 101 in Ottawa; Maison de la Culture Frontenac in Montréal; Montréal’s Espace Cercle Carré; and internationally at the Focus Photography Festival in Mumbai, India.
 Kim was shortlisted for the 2014 Claudine and Stephen Bronfman Award in Contemporary Art, and has received the Roloff Benny Foundation Fellowship in Photography.
 Her work has appeared in ESSE magazine, Vie des arts, and La Presse.
 Kim’s work can be found in the collection of the City of Montréal and in numerous private collections.